ForumIAS LATEST

 - Diaspora-related Issues:

-- Visa and Labor Reforms: The UAE’s evolving labor laws (like the “Emiratization” policy) and visa regulations, while progressive, can create uncertainty for the large Indian workforce, especially blue-collar workers.
+- Visa and Labor Reforms: The UAE’s evolving labor laws (like the “Emiratization” Policy [increase the national workforce in the private sector]) and visa regulations, while progressive, can create uncertainty for the large Indian workforce, especially blue-collar workers.

 | UPSC GS-2: International Relations Read More: The Indian Express |